My Emacs Blog

 Grappling with CSS

 I choose the lazy approach.
-Using solutions like tailwind or bootstrap still involves understanding CSS.
+Using solutions like tailwind or bootstrap still involve understanding CSS.
 Because this blog isn't trying to win any beauty contests and prefers speed, I went with Pico.css.
 It's more bloated than Water.css or Simple.css, but it offers robust customization if I want to go down that path in the future.
 At the time of writing, this blog uses the classeless approach.
 It provides more styling than org-publish gives out of the box.

 nginx